intel/media-delivery/doc/howto.rst

 To make Media Delivery demo functional you need to specify value ``<=0``.

-Intel GPU Top (from Intel GPU Tools package) is one of the applications which get use of i915 Linux perf data.
+Intel GPU Top (from Intel GPU Tools package) is one of the applications which uses i915 Linux perf data.
 Follow the above BKM to run it.

 For further reading on the Linux perf security refer to Linux kernel `perf-security <https://www.kernel.org/doc/html/latest/admin-guide/perf-security.html>`_